Wednesday, October 8 | 3:30 pm–4:45 pm

 Room: Regency C

-Room: Harbor
+Room: Harbour

 Strand: Professional Learning and Leadership Development: Building Culturally Relevant, Humanizing Practices